w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 more signed in accounts for this IDP.
 This introduces extra complexity, whereas the IDP already knows how many accounts are signed in and thus whether no accounts remain after this signout action.

+### The Login Status API

+We are also considering with Safari and Firefox how this API relates to the Login Status API [here](https://github.com/privacycg/is-logged-in/issues/53).